How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Odorous House Ants vs Carpenter Ants: Difference

 The odorous house ants and carpenter ants can be differentiated by their appearance and size.
 The odorous house ants are smaller (up to 3 mm or 1/8″ long) than carpenter ants (up to 12 mm or 15/32″ long).
-Odorous ants are dark brown to black in color, while the other hand, carpenter ants have a reddish-black bodies.
+Odorous ants are dark brown to black in color, while the other hand, carpenter ants have a reddish-black body.

 Carpenter ants produce formic acid when they get crushed which smells like vinegar whereas smashed odorous ants produce a rotten coconut-like smell.
 The odorous house ants do not cause any structural damage whereas carpenter ants excavate wooden structures to build their shelters.

-How to Get Rid of Odorous House Ants: Step by Step Instructions
+How to Get Rid of Odorous House Ants: Step-by-Step Instructions

-The odorous house ants are one of the most common house invading ants.
+The odorous house ants are one of the most common house-invading ants.
 Our integrated pest management strategy will help to permanently eliminate these ants in your house and outdoors.

 Our guide includes different steps such as inspection, treatment (using one or more methods), and tips for preventing the re-establishment of odorous house ants.
 Now let’s start with our detailed guide!